CloudLabs-MOC/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M02_Lab1_Create_a_financial_dimension.md

     ![Screenshot displaying warning information banner referencing the maintenance mode requirement for activating a new dimension.](./media/lp2-m3-activation-warning-banner.png)

-    >[!NOTE] Maintenance mode can be turned on and off directly through Lifecycle Services (LCS) on your sandbox and production environments.
+    **NOTE**: Maintenance mode can be turned on and off directly through Lifecycle Services (LCS) on your sandbox and production environments.
 More information about managing lifecycle services can be found at [https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/deployment/maintenanceoperationsguide-newinfrastructure](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/deployment/maintenanceoperationsguide-newinfrastructure).